xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_DEMO.md

     ```bash
     cd [Repository Root]\AllFiles\Mod02\DemoFiles\CRUD\Starter
     ```
-3. To  restore all dependencies and tools of a project use the following command in the **Command Line**:
+3. Restore all dependencies and tools of a project use the following command in the **Command Line**:
     ```base
     dotnet restore
     ```